Online Physics Competition

 On the days of the competition (TBA), teams may go to this website and login to compete at any time after 7:30 a.m.
 Teams may submit their answers online anytime before 5:30 p.m. on December 4th or 5th, 2019.
 Teams may only submit their answers once and should be careful before pressing the “submit” button.
 The difference between the initial login time and the time at which answers are submitted will be calculated as the team’s elapsed time.
 Teachers will act as local event coordinators, and provide appropriate supervision for the event.
 Teams will be judged on the basis of the number of questions answered correctly.
 In the event of a tie, the team with the shortest elapsed time will be declared the winner.
 Teams whose elapsed time exceeds 1 hour and 30 minutes will not be considered for a prize.

 The top three teams in grades 9 to 11 and the top three teams in grade 12 will be awarded $100 per team and their names, along with the names of their schools, will be posted on this website in early January.

 If you have questions, if you are having trouble registering, or if you would like an email reminder about this event, please contact Sara Cormier, Instructional Assistant, at email@example.com.

 The 2019 competition will take place on two days: Wednesday, December 4, 2019 and Thursday, December 5, 2019.

 Note we are holding the contest on two days this year (2019) to allow for teachers in Ontario Public High Schools to still participate.

 Registration is now closed.
 Teachers register here.

 Download Questions/Submit Answers

-The Competition takes place on Thursday, December 1st, 2016 between 7:30am (EST) and 4:45pm (EST).
+Login with your team username and password to write the contest here .
 You will not be able to log in before or after the competition.

 You may need to refresh this page if you first opened it before the competition started.
 If you have any questions please contact firstname.lastname@example.org.